anoma/nspec/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-If this is not your goal, you can edit the files Markdown directly on GitHub, open a PR with the changes, and the CI/CD pipeline will automatically build and deploy the website, once the PR is merged.
+If this is not your goal, you can edit the files Markdown directly on GitHub, open a PR with the changes, and the CI/CD pipeline will automatically build and deploy the website once the PR is merged.

 To write the content, we use Markdown with some extensions as described in the